noec764/erpnext/docs/dooks/stock/delivery-note.md

 ### Shipping Packets or Items with Product Bundle

-If you are shipping Items that have a [Product Bundle](/dooks/selling/setup/product-bundle.md), Dooks will automatically create a “Packing List” table for you based on the sub-Items in that Item.
+If you are shipping Items that have a [Product Bundle](/dokie/selling/setup/product-bundle.md), Dokie will automatically create a “Packing List” table for you based on the sub-Items in that Item.

 If your Items are serialized, then for Product Bundle type of Items, you will have